oemunoz/Wikka-reveal-handler/Readme.md

 2. Edit the Wakka.class.php for allow the reveal handler.

 ## Why?

 Is a very easy way to create and follow presentations with reveal.js.

 ## How?

 This plugin works like any handler on WikkaWiki, supose that slide.md contains a presentation on Markdown format:

-1. With a markdown Handler (this view must be ugly if you dont have [Wikka-md-handler](https://github.com/oemunoz/Wikka-md-handler)).
+1. With a markdown Handler (without markdown handler this view must be ugly, if you dont have yet take a look on [Wikka-md-handler](https://github.com/oemunoz/Wikka-md-handler)).

 For example:

 ```
  wikka.php?wakka=slide.md
 ```

 [![Markdown parser](https://github.com/oemunoz/Wikka-reveal-handler/raw/master/images/mmymdoc_parser.png)](https://github.com/oemunoz/Wikka-md-handler)

 1. With a document that finish on ".md".

 For example:

 ```
  wikka.php?wakka=slide.md/edit
 ```